 |Self-Watering Containers||Draws water from a bottom reservoir into the soil by capillary action through small soil columns or rope wicks without causing the soil to become too wet.
 Useful for people maintaining weekend cottages, doing balcony gardening where draining water would be a problem, or taking summer vacations.||Purchasing multiple containers at one time can be expensive.
 Containers are heavy when filled.|

 The amount of water a containerized plant requires increases if the weather is hot and windy or if the pot is small, dark-colored, or placed in full sun.
 Easy access to water is crucial because most containers will need to be watered at least once a day when plants are mature.
 Containers should never be allowed to dry out completely between watering as doing so damages feeder roots and leads to flower and fruit drop.
 When the plant finally receives water, its energy goes toward growing new feeder roots, resulting in a slowing down of overall plant growth.
 To avoid drought stress and wilting, stick a finger 2 inches to 3 inches into the potting mix, and if the mix is dry, the plant should be watered.
 At the other extreme, avoid overwatering, as the water fills all of the pore space in the potting mix and the roots are unable to get enough oxygen.
 Water only when needed, and water pots until the water starts to come out the bottom of the container.
-If there is a saucer under the pot, after watering the plant, remove the water from the saucer to prevent root rot, a build-up of salts that would occur if the water evaporated leaving the salts in the saucer, and to prevent mosquitoes from breeding.
+If there is a saucer under the pot, remove the water from the saucer after watering the plant.
+This prevents root rot, prevents a buildup of salts that would occur if the water evaporated and left the salts in the saucer, and prevents mosquitoes from breeding there.